SylphAI-Inc/AdalFlow/docs/source/developer_notes/retriever.rst

 No doubt the retriever part is the one of the most diversity and have the longest history in LLM application landscapes.

-There are numerous search techniques long existing before the vector/semantic search and a reranking model, such as keyword search, fuzzy search, proximity search, phrase search, boolean search, facet search, full-text search, and can be applied on various data types, such as text, time-sensitive data, locations, sensor data, and images, videos, audios, etc, and stored in various types of databases, such as relational databases, NoSQL databases, and vector databases.
+There are numerous search techniques long existing before the vector/semantic search and reranking models, such as keyword search, fuzzy search, proximity search, phrase search, boolean search, facet search, full-text search, and can be applied on various data types, such as text, time-sensitive data, locations, sensor data, and images, videos, audios, etc, and stored in various types of databases, such as relational databases, NoSQL databases, and vector databases.

 ..
 In LightRAG